BorisMolch/pfrontend-temp/content/blog/patchxr-gets-music-ally-nod-as-one-of-2021-s-most-promising-startups.md

 ---
-_template: blog_post
+author: "PatchXR"
+ctalink: ""
+ctatext: ""
+date: 2021-10-15T04:00:00Z
+description: "A \"knowledge company\" to the global music business, Music Ally explains why Patch XR is part of the startup ecosystem \"worth your attention.\""
+image: "/uploads/thereport.jpg"
+slug: ""
+title: "PatchXR gets Music Ally nod as one of 2021's most promising startups"
+type: "post"
 ---

-+++
-author = "PatchXR"
-ctalink = ""
-ctatext = ""
-date = 2021-10-15T04:00:00Z
-description = "A \"knowledge company\" to the global music business, Music Ally explains why Patch XR is part of the startup ecosystem \"worth your attention.\"" image = "/uploads/thereport.jpg" slug = "" title = "PatchXR gets Music Ally nod as one of 2021's most promising startups" type = "post"

-+++
 ![The most promising start-up in 2021 by Musically](/uploads/thereport.jpg)

 PatchXR made Music Ally's third-quarter 2021 list, the "A to V of promising startups in 2021."
 And they're bullish on the state of that larger network as a whole, too: